 E. Homakov from online security described that hackers use a technique which is known as “clickjacking”.
 This technique involves applications that have HTML and CSS codes which creates invisible sources on the files.

 These sources work as a “allow” command on which a user can click, even “play” button works on the same method.
 With this, whenever a user is surfing on the internet and chooses the option to “allow” or “play” then it’s permitting someone to get the access of webcams and IP cameras as well.

-Therefore, here are some few safety precautions to maintain WIFI security cameras against hackers.
+Therefore, here are some few safety precautions to maintain WIFI CCTV camera monitoring systems against hackers.